Hoppa till innehål

 Thermo-Calc Graphical Mode

-Over 85 examples to get started using Graphical Mode in Thermo-Calc.
-Includes collections for Thermo-Calc, plus the Thermo-Calc Property Models (including examples for the Steel and Nickel Model Libraries), plus all Add-on Modules — Diffusion Module (DICTRA), Precipitation Module (TC-PRISMA), Additive Manufacturing (AM) Module, and Process Metallurgy Module.
+Over 120 examples to get started using Graphical Mode in Thermo-Calc.
+Includes collections for Thermo-Calc, plus the Thermo-Calc Property Models (including examples for the Steel, Nickel, Noble Metal Alloys, and Titanium Model Libraries), plus all Add-on Modules — Diffusion Module (DICTRA), Precipitation Module (TC-PRISMA), Additive Manufacturing (AM) Module, and Process Metallurgy Module.

 Thermo-Calc Console Mode